 In this journal “series” we explain in a short and straight fashion the basics of the green (unroasted) coffee journey, from the tree to our warehouse.

 SPECIES, VARIETIES AND COLONIZATION

-There are two main coffee plant species that you may be familiar with: Arabica (coffea arabica) and Robusta (coffea canephora).
+There are two main coffee plant species that you may be familiar with: Arabica (Coffea Arabica) and Robusta (Coffea Canephora).
 They both produce coffee fruit or cherries, but their properties and behaviour are different.
-For example, Arabica grows in higher altitudes and needs stricter care, but produces more flavourful beans.
-Robusta can grow in lower altitudes and is more resistant to diseases, but its taste can be plainer and it carries double the caffeine than the first.
+For example, Arabica grows in higher altitudes and needs stricter care, but provides more flavourful beans.
+Robusta can grow in lower elevations and is more resistant to diseases, but its taste can be duller, and it carries double the caffeine than the first.

-From each species, there exist many crossings, hybrids and mutations of the original varieties.
+From each species, there exist many crossings, hybrids and mutations of the original varieties (or sometimes referred as varietals).
 Human intervention played a huge role in its global development.
 The first coffee plants originated in the south-west region of Ethiopia.
 Being in its natural environment, thousands of native varieties grew and evolved in the forests of this high and humid region.

-After the XV century and following the swing of politics, science and colonization, coffee spread first to the Arabian Peninsula and from there to the rest of the world.
-Each plant would either adapt to the very different environments or instead, the humans would modify their properties so they grew and produce where they desired.
+After the XV century - and following the swing of politics, science and colonization - coffee spread first to the Arabian Peninsula and then to the rest of the world.
+Each plant would either adapt to the very different environments or, instead, humans would modify their genetics to grow and produce as they wished.